jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

     │   └── .venv
     └── makePythonTdd.ps1

-    5 directories, 2 files

 how to view all the commands I typed in a terminal
 --------------------------------------------------------------------------------------------

-* I type history_ in the terminal_
+* I type history_ in the terminal_ to see all the commands I have typed so far

   .. code-block:: PowerShell
     :emphasize-lines: 1